 Will you End Up Hand Washing Your Clothes?

-Or, the power has gone off in a seasonal storm.
+- The power has gone off in a seasonal storm.

-Or you’re tired of schlepping your dirty clothes to a laundromat each week.
+- You’re tired of schlepping your dirty clothes to a laundromat each week.

-Or, you’re visiting a foreign climb where hand washing clothes is the norm.
+- Vacation or missionary work has taken you to a foreign climb where hand washing clothes is the norm.

-Or, you’re looking for a way to reduce your energy consumption.
+- You’re looking for a way to reduce your energy consumption.

 Equipment for Hand Washing Clothes